openaire/guidelines-data-archives/docs/field_creator.rst

 **DataCite v4.3 Differentiation**

 * OpenAIRE recommends including a nameIdentifier such as an ORCID or a ISNI if available.
+* OpenAIRE allows for more idendifier types than DataCite.

 **OpenAIRE Data Guidelines v2 Differentiation**